 as With classes at the University of Geneva (UNIGE) and directed research at the CERN Laboratory, straddling the French/Swiss border just outside of Geneva, students will work with the world’s leading physicists to explore the universe on the level of its most basic constituent particles.

-The first six weeks of the program will be dedicated to an intensive French language course, the Undergraduate Physics Seminar, and a non-credit-bearing introduction to CERN.
-When the UNIGE semester begins in mid-February, students will enroll in two UNIGE courses (Electrodynamics II and Quantum Mechanics I) as well as a directed study at CERN.
+The first six weeks of the program will be dedicated to an intensive French language course, and the Undergraduate Physics Seminar.
+When the UNIGE semester begins in mid-February, students will enroll in two UNIGE physics courses as well as a directed study at CERN.

 Students are required to take the following courses: